BlueBrain/nexus/src/main/paradox/docs/api/current/index.md

 - **Schemas**: the resource itself cannot be updated and new data conformant to it cannot be created
 - **Resolvers**: the resource itself will not be considered during the resolution process
 - **Views**: the resource itself will not be considered during the indexing process
+- **Storages**: no new files can be created against the deprecated storage
 - **Files**: attachments cannot be added/deleted
 - **Data**: the resource itself cannot be updated

 Future policies may use this flag to determine if or when the deprecated data may be archived.

 [SHACL]: https://www.w3.org/TR/shacl/